aubrijesh/Routerjs/README.md

-### Currently in development.
-Please do not use it in production.
-It will take some time to make it production ready.We will let you know once production build is ready.
-You can use for testing purpose for now.

 # Routerjs
 router for jquery
 Initially I am starting this project for providing routes in frontend like other framework(Angularjs,, Reactjs, Vue.js) but with a difference.